Vaibhav-1904/FamPay_Backend-Ass/README.md

 To create an API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.

-- Created an API which fetches the latest videos in reverse Chronological Order and returns the data in a JSON Object.
+- Created an API which fetches the latest videos from Youtube according to the search query used, stores them in DB and returns the data in a JSON Object in reverse Chronological Order.
 - Search Query used - **official**
+- **(Bonus Point Feature)** -> Created a Dashboard for viewing stored videos with sorting options like - Sort by Video_Title, Channel_Title.
 - JSON Object contains elaborated data for every search queries video.
 - Used this JSON object to store Index, channel_title, video_title, video_description, date_time,thumbnail URL in the database which will be useful in fetching videos from DB and also helps in building a Dashboard.
 - **DjangoRestFramework** was used to created a GET API for fetching videos from database and sending it to the Server.